Home » Visual defects » Correction of visual defects: myopia

 There are several ways to correct myopia:

 1- Correction by wearing glasses.
 The greater the correction, the thicker the lens.
-Constantly wearing glasses can be restrictive: discomfort during sports, narrowed field of vision, etc.
+Constantly wearing glasses can be restrictive: discomfort when playing sports, narrowed field of vision, etc.

 2- Correction by wearing contact lenses, which offer a clearer field of vision than glasses and greater comfort.
-Before you can wear contact lenses, an ophthalmological examination is necessary, with preliminary fittings.
+Before you can wear contact lenses, an ophthalmological examination is necessary with preliminary tests.

-Provided that you first verify your eligibility for eye surgery to correct myopia, a preliminary eligibility examination is required to check your vision, the thickness of your cornea, and many other criteria.
+On condition of first verifying eligibility for eye surgery to correct myopia, a preliminary so-called eligibility examination is required, in order to check your eyesight, the thickness of your cornea, and many other criteria.

-High myopia can also be corrected very well with LASIK in some cases, up to 10 or 12 diopters (even when associated with astigmatism) if the cornea is sufficiently thick.
+High myopia is also very well corrected by Lasik in certain cases up to 10 or 12 diopters (even associated with astigmatism) if the cornea is sufficiently thick.

-Myopia can therefore be corrected with LASIK, FEMTO LASIK, PKR, Trans PKR, and lenticular extraction, but sometimes none of these first-line techniques are applicable.
+Myopia can therefore be corrected either by Lasik, FEMTO Lasik, PKR, Trans PKR and lenticular extraction, but sometimes none of these first-choice techniques are applicable.

-It is necessary then turn to other surgical solutions such as the implantation of an implant in front of the lens or an artificial implant replacing the latter, but this is a more serious operation, equivalent to a cataract operation.
+It is then necessary to turn to other surgical solutions such as the implantation of an implant in front of the lens or an artificial implant replacing the latter, but this is a more serious operation, equivalent to a cataract operation.

 Operation procedure